TykTechnologies/tyk-docs-hugo/tyk-docs/content/planning-for-production.md

 <br/>
 **Note:** *protobuf* is not currently supported in *MDCB* deployment.

 If using Tyk Cloud platform under high load, it is also recommended that analytics are stored within a local region.
-This means that a local Tyk Pump instance can store the analytics within a localised data sink, such as PostgreSQL or MongoDB.
-This will reduce load since analytics traffic would not be sent across regions.
+This means that a local Tyk Pump instance can send the analytics to a localised data sink, such as PostgreSQL or MongoDB (no need for the hybrid pump).
+This can reduce traffic costs since your analytics would not be sent across regions.

 ### Use the right hardware